If you Owe more than $30,000 contact us for a case evaluation at (833) 428-0937

 The amount offered for settlement must bear a reasonable relationship to the estimated value of the projected amount of recovery available through enforced collection.
 An SBA OIC is not available when the obligor has the financial ability to pay the deficiency in full within a reasonable time frame.
 An SBA OIC cannot be accepted if there is any evidence or knowledge of fraud, substantial misrepresentation, or financial dishonesty on the part of the offeror.

 Each individual SBA OIC will be based on a case by case review of the Borrower’s or Guarantor’s individual financial situation and certain “litigative risks.”
-Factors that will be considered are:
+Factors to be considered are:

 • An assessment of the debtor’s ability to pay and potential earnings capacity